 Student Behaviour and Disciplinary Policy

 This key Policy underpinning the Student Behaviour & Disciplinary Process for the Group can be found on our Student Portal.

 European Social Fund (ESF)

 Each year the ESF helps millions of Europeans improve their lives by learning new skills and finding better jobs.
 Hull College receives ESF funding directly, and is also a co-financing organisation and uses European Social Funds from the European Union to directly or indirectly part-finance learning activities.
 Your course may be funded or part funded by the ESF.
-The following video provides more background to the ESF, what it does, how it helps and who benefits.
-Link to video
+Further information on the ESF, what it does, how it helps and who benefits is available here.

 Further information about the use of and access to your personal data, and details of organisations with whom we regularly share data are available here.